scrapy/scrapy/scrapy/trunk/docs/ref/settings.rst

 Default: ``None``

-The default spider class that will be instantiated for urls for which no specific spider is found.
-This class must have a constructor which receives as only parameter the domain name of the given url.
+The default spider class that will be instantiated for URLs for which no specific spider is found.
+This class must have a constructor which receives as only parameter the domain name of the given URL.

 .. setting:: DEPTH_LIMIT